Top 10 Questions to Ask Your Financial Advisor

 Have questions on how to evaluate your financial advisor?

 If your financial advisor cannot answer the questions above, chances are they aren’t a good fit, and you may need to move on.
-At Chatterton and Associates, we are a team of Investment Advisor Representatives and will always act as fiduciaries to act in your best interest.
+At Chatterton & Associates, we are a team of Investment Advisor Representatives who practice fiduciary standards to act in your best interest.
 If you need help with retirement, tax, or estate planning, please contact us today.